JulianSerio/JulianSerio/README.md

 ### Hi there 👋

- I'm Julian from Argentina, I am looking to expand and deepen my knowledge in mobile application development, actively exploring new areas and interested in developing solid experience in this field, here are some of my skills:
+I'm Julian from Argentina, I am looking to expand and deepen my knowledge in mobile application development, actively exploring new areas and interested in developing solid experience in this field.
+Here are some of my skills:

 - ⌨️ **C**
 - ☕️ **Java**